The Young Women’s Leadership Program (YWLP) booklet ‘Journey to Leadership’ was officially launched this week.

 This brings me to what I think has been one of the most important things about the YWLP.
 The YWLP has provided me with a safe, trusting and supportive environment in which I could embark and continue on a life changing journey, thanks to my fellow class members and of course, Alicia.
 This has resulted in the strengthening of, and the creation of some very special friendships.

 On another note, it has been due to the opportunities offered via the program, and the soul-searching challenges, we needed to undertake, that I do actually find myself happy.
-It is a strange feeling, and I do have to pinch myself occasionally, as I have gone through most of my life telling myself that I just want to be happy, and it has been through this program, where I finally focused on other things – well – it has brought me what I had been looking for all of this time.
+It is a strange feeling, and I do have to pinch myself occasionally, as I have gone through most of my life telling myself that I just want to be happy, and it has been through this program, where I finally focused on other things – well – it has brought me what I had looked for all this time.
 It’s like a shroud has been lifted and I can see a whole new world.